tmbtech/CodePathTodoApp/README.md

 ## Notes

-*This is just the initial commit, I plan on refactoring the code and finishing more of the optional user stories.*
+**This is just the initial commit, I plan on refactoring the code and finishing more of the optional user stories.**

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2017] [Robbie dela Victoria]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.